 You know when it’s about to start.
 The foot stomp, the flushed face, the clenched fists … then boom, toddler meltdown.
 While tantrums can happen for a million weird and not-so-wonderful reasons, there are some typical scenarios that will bring out the worst in every toddler.
-Luckily, there are simple things you can do to help weather the storm.
+Luckily, there are a couple of simple things you can do to help weather the storm.

 1. I’m exhausted

 You’ve been out all day, and there hasn’t been time for the usual nap.
 Or maybe your toddler didn’t sleep well last night and is feeling worn out by lunchtime.
 Either way, fatigue is a major tantrum trigger and it can mean your child falls apart over the simplest of things.

 So, if it’s late afternoon and your little one’s dissolving over a badly cut sandwich or the wrong socks, then it might be time to rethink your schedule.
 That could mean scaling back on outings, or just changing things up so you’re not doing the grocery shopping right before nap time.

 Naturally, there will be times when you have to be out at awkward times, so before the tired-tantrum hits, just give your toddler the opportunity to nap in the car, carrier or stroller – and remember to pack a toy or comforter to help ease the transition to sleep.